 During the past two years we have been dealing with his change in mobility.
 Two years ago he was able to walk with a rollator.
 Now he uses a powerchair and has limited use of his right side.
 In the mornings he can feed himself.
 By night he can’t do that.
 On his “bad” days, I feed him every meal and do everything for him including scratching any itch, helping him unclench his curled up fingers from spasms, helping him change positions…just about everything.
 So instead of building a house, we have focused on adapting this one.

 Has your loved one gotten a powerchair yet?
 They are wonderful but not always the easiest thing to get into and out of tight spaces.
 When Lynn first got his, he wanted to see how fast it would go so he would get at one end of the hall and “run” to the other end.
 Sometimes he would try to make the turn into the bedroom door.
 Not such a good idea.
 We eventually had to take down the door because he hit it so many times, it was coming off its hinges.
 We also had to put up metal plates over areas in our walls where the metal foot plates of the chair would hit the walls and cut into the sheet rock.
 We currently have a rather large hole in the wall where the handles behind the chair cut into the sheet rock when he turns into the bedroom.
-Where before I used to care about my house looking neat; now I just care that it’s affecting physiological or psychological functions but not organic structure; performing or able to perform a regular function.
+Where before I used to care about my house looking neat; now I just care that it’s functional.
 What’s important changes…

 When Lynn first got his wheelchair, he was embarrassed to be seen in it.
 He was dealing with the loss of his image as a man and a provider.
 He did not want to be seen as weak or have people feel sorry for him so he would tend to avoid people.
 Me, as I mentioned before, I’m a realist.
 If he needs a wheelchair, he needs a wheelchair and I don’t care what people think.
 The wheelchair made our lives easier and that’s all that mattered to me but I had to be sensitive to how he felt.
 That got frustrating because I wanted him to still go to church with me and I felt he was letting his pride get in the way of living his life.
 So I would have to remind myself that this was his life and his way of coping.
 I needed to let him adjust the way he needed to–gradually, a little at a time.
 So for much longer than we should have, we used a rollator as a wheelchair so that he could tell himself he was not wheelchair dependent yet.
 He finally made the transition to the wheelchair when circumstances made it necessary for us to use one for a while on a trip and he saw how comfortable it was.
 Adjustments take time….